Nidhi0152/FullStack_FinalProject/README.md

               value: "dall-e-3"
    ```
 2. **Azure Service bus**
- - It was taking a bit long to reflect the chnages after checking out from cart and i have mentioned that in video as well.
+ - It was taking a bit long to reflect the chnages after checking out from cart and I have mentioned that in video as well.
 Moreover in video you can see some order spkies around 1:04am as I already tried it before recording video.

 ## Demo Video
 Link to Youtube : https://www.youtube.com/watch?v=pe4-DR737W8